FNNDSC/pman/README.rst

         A small delay in the listener loop to prevent busy-wait.
         Default is 0.1 seconds.

+        [--storeBase <storagePath>]
+        A file system location in the network space accessible to pman that is used to unpack received files and also store results of processing.

         [--DBsavePeriod <time>]
         The periodicity in seconds for the internal DB save.